spacetelescope/imexam/docs/imexam/dependencies.rst

     of the imexam keys you can press either the "i" key a second time or the "q" key.
 A notification message will appear on screen that imexam mode has either started or stopped.

+    If you are using the Ginga HTML5 widget under python3 in the Jupyter notebook you should also install Pillow to get the correct image viewing